The International Year One at ONCAMPUS Hull is offered with an Integrated CAS (iCAS) only.

 - BEng Mechanical and Medical Engineering

-The International Year One Programme offers guaranteed progression* to Year 2 of a range of Mechanical, Chemical and Electrical Engineering degrees.
+The International Year One Programme offers guaranteed progression* to Year 2 of a range of Business or Engineering degrees.

 Who is this programme designed for?